-Essential Elements of Good Transit
+Elements of Good Transit

 Ways to make transit easier to use include:

-- Simple, clear network maps and diagrams;
+- Clear network maps and route maps.

-- Real time arrival information;
+- Real time arrival information at stops.

-- Route and schedule information at stops and on vehicles;
+- Route and schedule information at stops and on vehicles.

-- Electronic smart cards for fare payment; and
+- Electronic smart cards for fare payment.

 - Named stops.